Bio-Acc/Chorus/README.md

 | --band-width      | The bandwidth in banded smith-waterman.
 The larger the value, the more sensitive the result.                                    | 8      |
 | --must-include    | Requires the ref sequence must match a regular expression n times. (e.g. --must-include "R[A-Z]{4,7}H" 2)   | No limit  |

+## Manuscript Reproduction Scripts: "Rapid Multiple Protein Sequence Search by Parallel and Heterogeneous Computation"

+This repository contains the source code for the manuscript titled "Rapid Multiple Protein Sequence Search by Parallel and Heterogeneous Computation."

+If you want to reproduce the experimental results in the manuscript. please visit: [Chorus Reproduction Scripts](https://github.com/FanxwGit/Chorus-Reproduction-Scripts).